Writing interaction tests with Storybook play function

 Core Implementation Pattern:

-import { userEvent, within } from '@storybook/testing-library';
+import { userEvent, within, waitFor, expect } from '@storybook/test';

 export const WithInteraction = {